mihir224/chat-zilla/README.md

 - API tested all routes
 - Implemented signin/signup functionality
 - Implemented chat storage
+- Added a rooms page and join room functionality

 ***This project has limited functionality as of now (entry level functionality for socket.io) but I do plan to add more functionality like admin roles and PWA compatibility***